morganstanley/binlog/doc/Internals.md

 After the source is created, space for an Event is allocated in the queue of the Channel associated with the given SessionWriter.
-If the allocation fails, a new Channel is created, and the old one becomes closed.
+If the allocation fails, a new Channel is created, and the old one becomes closed (as the writer drops its reference to it).
 Now there is enough space, the Event fields are serialized into the queue: size, EventSource identifier, clock value (the timestamp of the Event), and the log arguments (the values the will be substitute the `{}` placeholders in the format string later).